-Software that need to be installed take time as they connect to operating system and part of their procedure calls depend on the resources already available on computer.
+Software that needs to be installed take time as they connect to the operating system and part of their procedure calls depend on the resources already available on the computer.
 If those resources – e.g. a common DLL file – are missing from the computer, the installer might either install it separately or the program fails to run.
 Portable software are better in many aspects.
 These do not depend on system files and may run without being dependent on system resources.
 Check out the difference between portable and installer edition software.

-Portable and Installer edition software
+Difference between Portable and Installer edition software

 Installer Edition Software

-Problems with the software that require installation is that they might leave fingerprints on the computer where they were installed – even after you uninstall the software.
+Problems with the software that requires installation is that they might leave fingerprints on the computer where they were installed – even after you uninstall the software.
 Thus, if you are working on something private, people may know that you installed and uninstalled some software.

 The second problem is that you have to install such software on every computer where you wish to use it.
-Installation takes time as it may also require reloading the Windows Registry after installation of software.
+Installation takes time as it may also require reloading the Windows Registry after the installation of software.

 - New values are written to Windows Registry and/or old entries might be modified